 Leading Change: Climate & Conservation

 Happening now!
 Thanks to a grant from the ReAmp Network, the NWI Food Council, the Shirley Heinze Land Trust and partners from around the region are coming together in 2024 to create a Food and Farm focused Climate Action Plan for our region.
-You can learn more about this project HERE.
+Learn more about this project.

 We are currently seeking participants for focus groups for the NWI Food & Farm Climate Action Plan!
 It’s pretty simple — we want to hear your stories and experiences living in NW Indiana.
 How has our changing environment impacted you?